Main Pump Motor Upgrades

 Energy Savings

 In May, we saw a 37% reduction.
-Much of this was due to the greatly reduced flow (below 600 GPM) permitted due to a lack of pool occupancy.
-In June and July, consumption was reduced 21% each month.
+Much of this was due to the significantly reduced flow (below 600 GPM) permitted due to a lack of pool occupancy.
+In June and July, consumption was reduced by 21% each month.

-In the chart above, the 2022 line (green) falls well below that of the prior year (orange).
+The 2022 line (green) in the chart above falls well below the prior year (orange).
 Note that a portion of the difference in April can be attributed to starting the pool a week later in 2022 than in 2021.

 Why did we save this much?
 Read on.